-Robert Woodward, USArray Director Telephone: 1-202-682-2220 ext.
+Robert Woodward, Director of Instrumentation Services, 1-202-682-2220 ext.
 206

-Bob Busby, Transportable Array Manager Telephone: 1-800-504-0357
+Bob Busby, Transportable Array Manager, 1-800-504-0357

 In May 2011, NSF-EarthScope held a workshop dedicated to discussing scientific opportunities in Alaska that could be explored specifically with the Transportable Array and Plate Boundary Observatory.
 White papers and a workshop report highlight the geologic background of Alaska and outline the key questions in solid earth science that can be addressed through EarthScope in Alaska.

 Plafker, G. and Berg, H.C.
 (1994) An overview of the geology and tectonic evolution of Alaska, in Plafker, G. and Berg, H.C.
 (Eds.), The geology of Alaska: Boulder, Colorado, Geol.
 Soc. of Am., The Geology of North America, v.
 G1, p.
-989-1021.
-Note: GSA Online Archives only date back to 1995, so this is probably only available in print.
+989-1021. (likely only available in print)

 Freymueller, J.T., P.J.
 Haeussler, R.L.
 Wesson, and G. Ekstrom (Eds.)
 (2008), Active Tectonics and Seismic Potential of Alaska, Geophys.
 Monogr.
 Ser., vol. 179, 431 pp., doi:10.1029/GM179, AGU, Washington, D. C.